localistico/storepages-cli/README.md

 - `storepages build`: Build a Store Page Theme and create a Zip file ready for production.<br>
   Avoid JS & CSS assets minification with `--no-minify`

-- `storepages data`: Download Store Page information from pages_api/locations to create a partial mock of your pages.<br>
-  Change the domain with `--host`

 ## Directories